 I hold a B.M. in Viola Performance from the Eastman School of Music and a M.M. in Viola Performance from the University of Massachusetts at Amherst and have been actively teaching music for 12 years.
 During my studies at Eastman I taught private lessons to non-majors at The University of Rochester and spent a summer teaching as a counselor at The Credo Chamber Music Festival.
 Through the Chamber Music Fellowship Program at UMass, I taught non-music majors private lessons, coordinated and taught multiple chamber groups, ran scale and etude classes, and was the teacher’s assistant for the practicum orchestra, helping to both teach and conduct rehearsals for non-music majors.

 After Graduating from UMass I continued my teaching at Marlborough High School where I taught private lessons to violin, viola, cello, and bass students.
 During this time I recruited almost twenty students ranging from elementary to high school.
-In my two years at the district, I worked to inspire a higher degree of excellence among the students, encouraging multiple to place at state and district competitions.
+In my two years at the district, I worked to inspire a higher degree of excellence among the students, leading multiple to place at state and district competitions.
 I was also the private viola teacher at Weston High School in Boston.
 In 2016 I accepted a position with the Bangor Symphony and moved to Penobscot County where I currently live and teach.

 30 minute lessons are great for younger students age 6-11 or beginner players.